Mexican pulled pork (conchinita pibil)Oranges

 This easy, flavoursome pulled pork dish takes some time, but most of it is hands-off, and with just five ingredients, preparing it couldn’t be simpler.

-Originating from the Yucatan peninsula, the dish is traditionally made with Seville oranges and a paste made from a red seed called “annatto”.
+Originating from the Yucatan peninsula, the dish is traditionally made with a paste made from a red seed called “annatto”.

 Mexican pulled pork

 Place the pork in a glass or stainless steel dish.
 Blitz the achiote paste, salt and juices in a blender and pour over the pork.
-Cover and refrigerate for 24 hours.
+Then cover and refrigerate for 24 hours.

 Serve with soft tortillas and/or rice, crumbled feta, fresh coriander leaves and lime wedges.